pranav-puttaparthi/CSE110LabWeek0-1/index.md

 I also really love [this quote](secondquote.md)!

 In my spare time, I love to write novels.
 I have two novels that are self-published, and I'm in the middle of writing a third novel that I am very proud of.

+Aside from that, I'm very much into cooking, baking and traveling.
+I've been to places ranging from Arizona and New York to countries like India and China.